remult/remult/docs/docs/migrations.md

 ### 2. Adjust the API Configuration

-Next, adjust your `api.ts` file to use the configurations from the `config.ts` file:
+Next, adjust your `api.ts` file to use the configurations from the `config.ts` file, and disable the `ensureSchema` migrations:

 ```ts
 import { remultExpress } from 'remult/remult-express'